-Sybase ASE to SQL Server migration – Challenges, Tips & Tricks
+Sybase ASE, SQL Anywhere to SQL Server migration Guide

 1. Introduction and rationale for Sybase to SQL Server migration